Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Benchmark Datasets and Evaluation Metrics

 \section{Benchmark Datasets and Evaluation Metrics}

 This section presents and discusses benchmark datasets used for story generation and evaluation metrics that assess the performance of story generation models.

-Although not all approaches are data-driven, some of them, especially deep learning models and other machine learning approaches, rely heavily on data to guide the learning process.
-Various story datasets have been employed in the development of story generation systems by the community.

-Table~\ref{tab:story-datasets} provides a compilation of the datasets documented in the literature for both \gls{vsg} and textual story generation.
+Table~\ref{tab:story-datasets} provides a compilation of the datasets documented in the literature for \gls{vsg}.
 Among these datasets, VIST~\cite{huang-etal-2016-visual} is prominently utilized by the research community.
 This dataset serves as a primary benchmark, and most publications in this field report their experimental results on it.
+The VIST-Edit dataset~\cite{hsu-etal-2019-visual} provides human edited versions of machine generated stories, offering insights into human preferences for story quality.
 The Visual Writing Prompts dataset~\cite{tacl_a_00553} is noteworthy for its focus on stories that are visually grounded on the characters and objects present in the images.
-Similarly, the Writing Prompts dataset~\cite{fan2018HierarchicalNS} and STORIUM~\cite{akoury-etal-2020-storium} are important because they contain long stories derived from the imagination of the users of the platforms where they were collected.

 These datasets allow for the exploration of more complex and imaginative narrative structures, serving as a resource to train models to generate fictional stories.